-Right in the main square at the Bistro you can taste Galician sirloin flank steak with candied shallots or how about Pig’s trotters with Le Puy lentils?
+Right in the main square at the Bistro, you can taste Galician sirloin flank steak with candied shallots or how about Pig’s trotters with Le Puy lentils?

 Where to stay in Saumur

-The Château de Verrières a perfect Belle Époque gem set within acres of stunning gardens this lovely little chateau is set in 2 hectares with an outdoor heated pool.
-Rooms are private with antique furniture free wifi and you can have a fabulous breakfast if you want.
+The Château de Verrières is a perfect Belle Époque gem set within acres of stunning gardens this lovely little chateau is set in 2 hectares with an outdoor heated pool.
+Rooms are private with antique furniture and free wifi and you can have a fabulous breakfast if you want.